saitamasahil/Pixel-Launcher-Extended/README.md

 **Pixel Launcher Extended** is a Magisk module with many cool features compared to original Pixel Launcher by Google.

 ### Features
-- Extra themed icons support.
-Total of 1200+ themed icons for your favourite apps and games
+- Extra themed icon packs support.
+Total of 6 icon packs for your favourite apps and games.
+This feature is currently in beta due to Android 13 restrictions.
+Android 13 prefers themed icons made by apps and then it looks for themed icons overlay(which we use).
+TeamFiles icons are very closed to stock themed icons.
+So, we recommend using them.
 - More grids options, total of 14 grids.
-You can select these extra grids by going to **Wallpaper & style** > **App grid**
+You can select these extra grids by going to **Wallpaper & style** > **App grid**.
-- Double tap to sleep *(LSPosed required)*
+- Double tap to sleep *(LSPosed required)*.
 - You can choose different icons shapes while installing.
+Total of 16 icons shapes.
-- Material You At A Glance greetings
+- Material You At A Glance greetings.
 - [Pixel Launcher Mods](https://github.com/KieronQuinn/PixelLauncherMods) by KieronQuinn.
 It has many cool features such as icon pack changer, recent section blur, etc.
-- Add-ons, which can enhance and add more functionality
+- Add-ons, which can enhance and add more functionality.

 ### Compatibility
 This module is expected to work on ROMs which are based on fairly unmodified Android source code.